Doctor of Audiology

-The Doctor of Audiology (AuD) is a professional degree for an audiologist.
+The Doctor of Audiology (AuD, sometimes written Au.D.) is a professional degree for an audiologist.
 The AuD program is designed to produce audiologists who are skilled in providing diagnostic, rehabilitative, and other services associated with hearing, balance, tinnitus management, and related audiological fields.
 These individuals help patients with hearing problems primarily by diagnosing hearing loss and fitting hearing assistive devices.
+For schools granting the degree, see granting institutions.

-There is an emphasis on the clinical learning experience, though most programs also have a research component.
-As of 2007, the AuD has replaced Masters-level audiology programs as the entry-level degree in the United States.
-Other countries, such as Australia, Canada and India, still offer the master's degree.
-In the United States, after an AuD is obtained, some states may require a license before practicing audiology clinically.
-The majority of AuD programs include three years of didactic and clinical instruction and a one-year externship, similar to a medical residency.
+Within the AuD training program, there is an emphasis on the clinical learning experience, though most programs also have a research component.

+The majority of AuD programs include three years of didactic and clinical instruction and a one-year externship.
 A few schools offer accelerated three-year programs.
 Programs differ in their prerequisite requirements for admission, though broadly applicants must have some background in the natural and social sciences, mathematics, and humanities.
 While it may be helpful for applicants to have a background in the communication sciences, this is not generally required for admission to an AuD program.

+As of 2007, in the United States the AuD has replaced Masters-level audiology programs as the entry-level degree for clinical providers.
+Other countries, such as Australia, Canada and India, still specify the master's degree before practicing clinical audiology.
+In the United States, after an AuD is obtained, some states may also require a license before practicing audiology clinically.

+History

+During the 20th century, the field of Audiology as a health care providing professional practice grew and developed internationally.
+Dafydd ("Dai") Stephens and others asserted "medical treatment and the technology by itself would not form an effective treatment and recognized that psychosocial aspects play an important role in clinical practice".